 Mission 6: Life Support Time Frame: 30-60 minutes Learning Targets I can set the analog period on the 360 servo.
 I can make the servo spin clockwise and counter-clockwise.
 I can start and stop the servo using a switch.
 Key Concepts The duty cycle determines the speed and direction of the 360 servo.
 The program can use "states" or phases to determine what happens.
 Use nested if statements to transition from one state to the next.
-Assessment Opportunities Success Criteria Connect a servo with servo horn to the CodeX.
-Use a function call to control the servo's speed and direction.
+Assessment Opportunities Check for Understanding in CodeSpace Make a chart of percent, speed and direction of a servo, based on observation using code.
+Exit ticket - Draw a diagram of the finite-state machine for this mission.
+Submit / check the LifeSupport program Journal entry on their learning experience Success Criteria Connect a servo with servo horn to the CodeX Use a function call to control the servo's speed and direction.
 Control the servo with a switch.